xmidt-org/argus/README.md

 * _id_ - Required.
 See above.
 * _data_ - Required.
 RAW JSON to be stored.
 Opaque to argus.
 * _owner_ - Optional.
 Free form string to identify the owner of this object.
 * _ttl_ - Optional.
 Specified in units of seconds.
-Defaults to 0 if omitted, which means this object will not auto expire.
+Defaults to the value of the server configuration option `itemMaxTTL`.
+If a configuration value is not specified, the value would be a year (~31536000 seconds).
+)

 An optional header `X-Midt-Owner` can be sent to associate the object with an owner.
 The value of this header will be bound to a new record, which would require the same value passed in a `X-Midt-Owner` header for subsequent reads or modifications.
 This in effect creates a secret attribute bound to the life of newly created records.